 The Peterborough Airport is a leading facility that supports:

-Our history |
+Our History |

 The City of Peterborough purchased the Peterborough Airport in 1967.
 Following an expansion and licensing by Transport Canada, the airport opened for scheduled services in 1969.
-Since then, we have invested in growth and improvements at the airport, which has evolved into a major aviation-related employment centre for the region.
+Since that time, investment to foster growth and improvements at the airport, has evolved the airport into a major aviation-related employment centre for the region.
 Key dates in the history of the airport1946 – Following the Second World War, former Royal Canadian Air Force pilots Harvey Strub, Eldon Purves, Ed Brown and several others moved to Peterborough and began building an airport called Skyboro located in a field on Chemong Road near the Lindsay Highway.
 July 1957 – The City of Peterborough and a newly formed Peterborough Airport Company announced that they were jointly developing an airfield southwest of the city.
 Early 60s – Harry Oakman acquired property and started building an airport.
 With the assistance of the City of Peterborough, the group built two turf runways.
 1965 – Bradley Air Service became the first commercially operated business to locate at the Peterborough Airport.
 Harry Oakman leased facilities and land to Bradley Air Service for $1 for the operation of a charter service, flying training school, and the sale, service and maintenance of aircraft.
 April 1967 – The City of Peterborough purchased airport land from Harry Oakman.
 The land the City purchased from Harry Oakman now makes up a portion of the current airport land.
 Late 1960s – The hard surface 5,000-foot runway with lighting was built.
 The runway had PLR of 6 and could support tire pressure of up to 0.69 MPA and a gross take off weight of up to 25,000 kg.
 Sept.
 21, 1969 – The official opening of the Peterborough Municipal Airport was held.
 1995 – The City completed a rehabilitation of the runway and taxiway that upgraded the pavement to a PLR of 8.
-Literature on the history of the airportThe Peterborough Airport has a proud history, perhaps best told by out pilots.
-Ask us about the following writings:

 |